G20 countries still backing fossil fuels through COVID-19 response

 Britain’s Department for Business, Energy & Industrial Strategy did not respond to a request for comment.

+The nine governments backing a statement on resilient recovery said they would aim to make at least 60% of pandemic stimulus spending climate-friendly, and phase out and avoid fossil fuel subsidies in favour of “zero-carbon” alternatives.

+The signatories so far are the Marshall Islands, the Netherlands, Costa Rica, Ethiopia, Luxembourg, Fiji, Grenada, Belize and Bhutan.

-Reporting By Thin Lei Win @thinink, editing by Megan Rowling.
+Reporting By Thin Lei Win @thinink, additional reporting by Megan Rowling; editing by Megan Rowling.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
 Visit news.trust.org

 Our Standards: The Thomson Reuters Trust Principles.